scaleway/terraform-provider-scaleway/docs/data-sources/rdb_privilege.md

 ## Attributes Reference

-In addition to all above arguments, the following attribute is exported:
+In addition to all above arguments, the following attributes are exported:

 - `id` - The resource ID
 - `region` - The Scaleway region this bucket resides in.